 Employees participating in the animal procedure must be listed on the approved ARC protocol.
 Individuals who will have hands-on contact with conscious animals must complete all animal user certification requirements.
 Completion of all components of the certification program may not be necessary for personnel who will only have contact with unconscious animals; however, investigators should consult the ARC administrative staff (310-206-6308 or email@example.com) to determine specific training requirements for these individuals.

-Finally, annual submission of a Medical History Questionnaire (MHQ) to the Occupational Health Facility (OHF) is mandatory for all employees, including those who will assist in the procedures but will not have direct contact with the animals.
+Finally, annual submission of a Medical History Questionnaire (MHQ) to the Occupational Health Facility (OHF) is mandatory for all employees who work with animals, but also including those who will assist in the procedures but will not have direct contact with the animals.

 Source: Centers for Disease Control and Prevention, Guidelines for environmental infection control in health-care facilities: recommendations of CDC and the Healthcare Infection Control Practices Advisory Committee (HICPAC), MMWR 2003;52 (No. RR-10):28-30.